Guide to Understanding PDB Data

 Introduction

-Beginner’s Guide to PDB Structures and the PDBx/mmCIF Format
+Beginner’s Guide to PDBx/mmCIF

 Dealing with Coordinates